 2014-2015: Davis-Ajami, M.L.
 Co-investigator.
 Utility of VA home tele-health to identify CKD-related safety events and reduce associated adverse outcomes.
 Randomized trial that tests a way to identify and improve the efficiency of treating those at risk for safety events in CKD compared to standard care.
 R-34 NIDDK: DK102177 [J.C.
 Fink, M.D., M.P.H.
 Principal Investigator].
 Total costs: $567,000.
 Project dates: 08/2014-07/2016.

 2014-2015: Davis-Ajami, M.L.
 Co-PI.
 The healthy school dashboard project.
-The Center for Disease Prevention and Control (CDC) grant to monitor trends in health outcomes and measures of school success in public school students with chronic disease as a means to incorporate rapid cycle improvement.
+The Centers for Disease Prevention and Control (CDC) grant to monitor trends in health outcomes and measures of school success in public school students with chronic disease as a means to incorporate rapid cycle improvement.
 CDC In contract with DHMH state of Maryland.
 Total costs: $92,304.
-Project dates: 04/01/2014 – 07/31/2015 Role: PI until I transitioned jobs to VCU then became a Co-I
+Project dates: 04/01/2014 – 07/31/2015 Role: PI until I transitioned to VCU; then Co-I.

 Davis-Ajami, M.L., Pakyz, A., Wu, J., Baernholdt, M. (2019).
 A payer perspective estimate of the costs of urinary tract and skin and soft tissue infections in adults with diabetes and their relationship to oral antidiabeteic (OAD) medication non-adherence.
 Journal of Managed Care & Specialty Pharmacy.
 (In press, July 2019).